 Glass blowing was introduced in America around 1607 by the Virginia Company of London.
 The venture although at first deemed profitable turned out to be unsuccessful and the company closed shop.
 In 1622 the glass industry was revived and it played a major part in the construction of homes throughout the new continent.

 Before bulbs the world relied on bees wax, whale fat and fires for their light.
 Thomas Edison finally solved this problem when he used a hand blown glass bulb, a filament wire and a current to harness electricity into producing light.
 This is probably one the greatest inventions of humanity as it literary lit up the world.

 Glass has played a huge part in the digital age.
 It first provided the monitors for the personal computer before becoming a mainstay in the even more revolutionary cell phone.
 Glass still play a huge role in smart phones and is expected to continue leading the charge.
 It is also widely used in the automotive and airplane industry.
 Glass being unreactive with most elements will also play a huge role in space exploration.

-Big thanks to our friends at this fantastic drug rehab center for sponsoring our post!
+Big thanks to our friends at the fantastic Zion Recovery Center for sponsoring our post!